Nuitka/Nuitka/README.rst

    for i in range(1000):
        pass

-The loop could be removed, at maximum it should be considered an assignment of variable ``i`` to ``999`` and no more.
+The loop could be removed, at maximum, it should be considered an assignment of variable ``i`` to ``999`` and no more.

 .. admonition:: Status

    This is not implemented yet, as it requires us to track iterators, and their side effects, as well as loop values, and exit conditions.
 Too much yet, but we will get there.

 Another example: